Common Erb’s Palsy Treatment Options

-If your child has been diagnosed with Erb’s palsy, your medical provider will likely provide you with a list of treatment recommendations and guidelines for handling your child so that you do not harm their affected arm.
+Erb’s palsy physical therapy can start as early as two weeks after the child is born.
+However, if your child is diagnosed at birth, your medical provider will likely provide you with a list of guidelines for handling your child so that you do not harm their affected arm before they start therapy.

 These guidelines include the following:

-- Protect the affected arm by carefully handling the baby.
+- Protect their affected arm by carefully handling the baby.

-- When dressing the child, place the affected arm into the sleeve first, then the head and the unaffected arm.
+- When dressing the child, place their affected arm into the sleeve first, followed by their head and unaffected arm.

-Erb’s Palsy Treatment After 2 Weeks of Age
+Erb’s Palsy Physical Therapy After Two Weeks of Age

-The initial treatment and handling guidelines for parents is a bit different than the type of physical therapy that begins after the infant turns two weeks old.
-Once a child with Erb’s palsy is two weeks old, they can begin more intensive physical therapy for their affected arm or shoulder.
+Once a child with Erb’s palsy is two weeks old, they can begin intensive physical therapy for their affected arm or shoulder.